MetPX/sarracenia/doc/sr_watch.1.rst

 (concatenating the base_dir and relative path of the source url to obtain the directory path).
 If the file SACN32_CWAO_123456 is being created in that directory, sr_watch calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to exchange 'amq.topic' (default exchange)
+It then builds a post message, logs into broker.com as user 'guest'

 A subscriber can download the created/modified file http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 using http without authentication on dd.weather.gc.ca.